Tips for Writing Your Why TFA Statement

 When you apply to Teach For America, you’re asked to write two short responses.
 First, you are asked to answer the question, “Why do you seek to join Teach For America?”
 Then, you are asked to describe one of your greatest accomplishments in the last three years.
 For guidance on how to answer the second short response question, please visit Tips For Writing About Your Greatest Accomplishments.

-How to frame the “Why do you seek to join Teach For America?” question
+How to frame the “Why are you motivated to join Teach For America?” question

 Allow the first application question to help you take a step back and consider your interest in serving as a corps member.